 How to Make Ahead + Freeze Praline Pumpkin Pie

 Pecan praline pumpkin pie is perfect for entertaining because (conveniently!) it needs to cool completely before serving.
 I always make pumpkin pie the day ahead of time, let it cool, cover it with aluminum foil, and refrigerate overnight.
 You can bring to room temperature before serving or serve cold.
+And with whipped cream, of course.

 Freezing: You can also freeze the baked and cooled pie.
 If freezing, I recommend baking your pie in a disposable aluminum pie dish because its thin weight will help prevent ice crystals from forming on your pie.
-Cool the baked pie completely, then wrap the whole thing– pan included– in plastic wrap or Press & Seal, followed by a layer of aluminum foil.
+Cool the baked pie completely, then wrap the whole thing—pan included—in plastic wrap or Press & Seal, followed by a layer of aluminum foil.
 This is how to freeze cakes, too.
 Freeze for up to 3 months, then keep pie in the wrapping and thaw in the refrigerator before topping with whipped cream and serving.

 - You can also freeze the semi-baked pie before adding the praline topping.
 To maintain the praline topping’s crisp texture, this is what I recommend.
 Follow the recipe below through step 7, cool the pie, follow the freezing and thawing instructions above, then bring the pie to room temperature.
 Continue with step 8 in the recipe below.
 This way your praline topping is fresh!